When should I pay?

 If your seller doesn't use eBay checkout, you'll receive an invoice or other payment instructions from the seller to help you complete your purchase.

 Cheques, postal orders, and bank wire transfers aren't allowed for most eBay purchases.
 But you can use these payment methods for items you collect in person.
 For details, see the accepted payments policy.

 Contact your seller straight away with any questions about payment.
 Once you've won or bought an item, you're expected to pay as soon as possible and no later than 2 days after you win or buy an item.
-If you don’'t pay for your item, the seller may open a case to work this out with you in our Resolution Centre.
+If you don’'t pay for your item, the seller may open an unpaid item case against you in our Resolution Centre.